Workplace Hazards

 6. Physical

-• Constant loud noise (which can be a harmful hazard if not well-managed or mitigated).
+• Prolonged exposure to noise (which can be a harmful hazard if not well-managed or mitigated).

 Employers, managers, and safety officials can reduce common workplace hazards by establishing adequate safety protocols, hazard identification procedures, and conducting regular hazard assessments.